staking-foundation/diva-dao/Community-Guidelines.md

 Proposals can only be submitted by those which have at least 1M D- DIVA delegated and it implies an on-chain transaction.

-Proposals can be submitted at tally.xyz/gov/diva on “create a new proposal”
+Proposals can be submitted at tally.xyz/gov/diva by selecting “create a new proposal”

 The proposal shall include the following structure: